 The open question therefore is whether and how that coordination can be achieved.
 Most of the study’s interviewees seem to believe the only way out of this situation is through regulation.
 In my experience though, regulation is never pretty, and I’d personally like to hope that there are other avenues for coordination – the WEF, for example – that might help get us there without regulation.
 But if regulation is coming, let’s make sure we get on the front foot and ensure it’s focusing on what this study suggests is the right thing: fixing a broken market.
 The alternative is that regulators try to define how technologists should innovate, and that’s not a future I for one look forward to.

-If you would like to read the full report or watch the virtual debate you can do that here.
+If you would like to download the full report or watch the virtual debate, click here.